Legal Fees for Experienced Phoenix Injury Lawyers

 A notable exception is with personal injury law.
 Most personal injury cases are accepted on a contingency fee basis.
-This means that the lawyer or firm is only entitled to a fee if a recovery is obtained.
+This means that the injury lawyer or firm is only entitled to a fee if a recovery is obtained.
 While the exact percentage may vary from firm to firm, in most cases any difference is due to firm marketing and expectations about the amount of work that the lawyer may put into the case, not about the experience of the lawyer.

 As a result, it is very common that a lawyer with only a few years of legal practice will charge the same percentage contingency fee as an attorney with decades of practice.
 Assuming that the contingency fee is the same, it very well may be in a client’s best interest to choose the lawyer with much more practice and experience over the one with less practice and experience.

 Should I Choose a Lawyer With a Lower Contingency Fee?
 Won’t I Make More Money?

 If one lawyer charges a 25% contingency fee and another charges 33%, it’s tempting to think that you’ll benefit by 8% in retaining the lower-priced lawyer.
 Often this is not the case.

 A primary factor in the amount received by clients in most cases is the size of the settlement or jury award, not the contingency fee rate.